ya472/Task_1/README.md

 #Task_1 #Prodigy_Infotech_DS_Task01
-Histogram to visualize the distribution of categorical variable and distribution of continent and Growth Rate.
+In my latest analysis, I created a histogram to visualize the distribution of growth rate in a sample dataset.
+This chart helps in understanding the frequency of different continent groups within the data.
+Visualizations like this are crucial for gaining insights and making informed decisions.
+The histogram clearly shows the spread and concentration of growth among the continents, allowing for better analysis and interpretation.